sanjanaspals1106/ml-math-notes/README.md

 This repository is built progressively with notes and visual explanations.

-Book 1: Vector intuition and dot product basics.
+Book 1: Vector intuition and dot product basics
-Book 2: Matrices and matrix-vector multiplication"
+Book 2: Matrices and matrix-vector multiplication
+Book 3: Derivative intuition and slope visualization